- Google AdWords, a form of online advertising for small business, can work wonders for small businesses.

 According to Nielsen ‘The Australian Online Landscape Review’ (July 2003), Google has the highest unique audience available on the Internet, with 16.5 million Australian’s online, it is hard to overlook online marketing, let alone Google AdWords for small business advertising due to the number of unique searches conducted daily.

-SMEs can irrefutably benefit from advertising on Google via AdWords due to the number settings that are unique to AdWords, which will be discussed in this article.
+SMEs can irrefutably benefit from Google AdWords for small business due to the number of settings that are unique to AdWords.

 This article will:

-- Demonstrate 6 reasons for SMEs to use AdWords.
+- Demonstrate 6 reasons why small businesses need to use Google AdWords.

 AdWords is a highly effective form of small business online marketing offered by Google, which is divided between two networks: search and display network.